Ron is a student of African American history. His writing highlights the stories of people who overcame prejudice to achieve great things.

 The autopsy report, entitled “Growth & Opportunity Project,” noted that the percentage of whites in the electorate is shrinking year by year.
 The report concluded that if the GOP hopes to win presidential elections in the future, it must find ways of attracting more minority voters.

-Fast forward to 2016.
-A few weeks before the November election, the Republican nominee, Donald Trump, was at times polling at between 0% and 1% among African Americans.
+Fast forward to 2016 when, a few weeks before the November election, the Republican nominee, Donald Trump, was polling at between 0% and 1% among African Americans.
 Clearly, in the several years since receiving the hopeful recommendations of their autopsy report, the GOP actually made negative progress toward their goal of increasing their appeal to minority voters.

 Yet it shouldn’t be that way.

-Almost a Third of African Americans Self-Identify as Conservatives
+Almost a Third of African Americans Self-Identify as Conservative

 Yet, while white conservatives identify strongly with the Republican Party, very few African Americans do.
 Why is there such an aversion, even antipathy, among the vast majority of African Americans toward the GOP?